 Tension can swiftly escalate to agitation and even aggression for seniors with dementia.
 Seniors may also be picking up on your own stress, which can create further distress for them.
 It’s important to remain calm, even in the face of aggression and agitation, and to realize which activities are most calming for your loved one and have them readily available to diffuse difficult situations.
 This could be a tactical activity, favorite music, a walk outside, listening to a story read out loud – it may take some trial and error to discover what works best.

-Enhanced Home Care’s Kansas City senior care professionals are trained and experienced in Alzheimer’s and dementia care, and would love to partner with you in providing the highest possible quality of care for your senior loved one.
+Enhanced Home Care’s Kansas City senior care professionals are trained and experienced in the Alzheimer’s and dementia care Overland Park seniors need, and would love to partner with you in providing the highest possible quality of care for your senior loved one.
 Call us at 913-327-0000 to schedule a free in-home assessment or to get answers to any of your dementia care questions.